 How the CRC treaty cycle works

 Each treaty operates on its own unique timetable.
-We are now in a period of follow-up activity for the CRC where we will be working the government and civil society organisations to try and implement the committee's concluding observations.
+We are now in a period of follow-up activity for the CRC where we will be working with the government and civil society organisations to implement the Committee's recommendations (‘Concluding Observations’), adopted in 2016.

-We have also published the following reports, research and evidence as part of our treaty monitoring activity:
+We have published the following reports, research and evidence as part of our treaty monitoring activity:

 - Updated submission (Welsh language PDF) to the UN Committee on the Rights of the Child ahead of the UK’s public examination (April 2016)